Drdoomblunt/VRisingUIBuddyFix/README.md

 Buddy UI allow advanced UI elements customization for V Rising.
 Currently it works with Mouse+Keyboard mode only.
 It is represented by two control windows.
  - Select different UI elements and adjust their visibility, position, scale and rotation
+ - Supports: Main Game Menu, Character HUD in game
  - UI layout is saved and loaded automatically so your custom layout persist through game launches

 ### Current Version Warnings

- - Individual skill buttons modififcation is still in WIP
+ - Individual skill buttons modififcation is still WIP
  - Some elements has (?) prefix that means it is likely impossible to modify this element while it is hidden, like notification or tutorial popup.
 Needs further investigation.
+ - Some elements has (!!) prefix that means they can have some weird offset between control panel and actual element placement on the screen

 ## Installation

  - Install [BepInExRC2](https://github.com/decaprime/VRising-Modding/releases/tag/1.733.2)
  - Download latest *.zip file form Releases
  - Unpack zip file contents to `VRising\BepInEx` folder
+ - Run the game, use default `PageDown` key to show/hide control panels

 ## Guide